Full-Time / Modular - Curriculum

 The ten-month program includes several elements:

 Participants of the Advanced Studies Program have the opportunity to participate in selected courses of Kiel University's Ph.D.
-Program "Quantitative Economics".
+Program in "Quantitative Economics".

 Timetable and Courses